analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/ad5770r_console/ad5770r_console.rst

    .. image:: /source/projects/ad5770r_console/ad5770r_architecture.jpg
       :width: 400

 The AD5770R firmware example can be used as a starting point for developing your own code in your own environment.
 The Platform simplifies the overall software development process by providing a common low level driver abstraction.
-This reduces the hardware dependency as any Mbed enabled board(or an STM32 board) can be used with same firmware with little to no modifications, usually just changing the pin mapping.
+This reduces the hardware dependency on any STM32 board can be used with same firmware with little to no modifications, usually just changing the pin mapping.

 =================
 Interface Diagram